 For centuries people have known that on average women live longer than men.
 Until recently the reasons were unknown.
 However a possible reason may have been found - some men lose Y chromosome in some blood immune cells, leukocytes.
 These cells are made in the bone marrow.
 Some men aged over 80 may have a loss as much as 40%.
 Men affected with mLOY have an increased risk of developing autoimmune diseases, diabetes, AMD (age related macular degeneration), Alzheimer´s disease as well as various cancers such as prostate and leukemia.
 This list is growing as further research is carried out.
 By 2019 Deborah Thompson, et al had identified 156 risk variants after examining the genomes of over 750,000 males of European and Japanese ancestry.

 Nebula Genomics (NG) analysed the data from 2000 men in their database.
 They found a detectable loss of the Y chromosome in approximately 20% of their male study participants.
 NG gave an estimation in percentiles for that group and they ranked my genetic predisposition to mosaic loss of chromosome Y at 100th percentile.
-This is perhaps unsurprising - most of their customers are unlikely to be my age. mLOY increases with age and although not relevant to me, smoking increases the risk even higher.

 Y chromosome loss in a cell is the only mosaic loss of any chromosome after the egg is fertilised.